 The COVID-19 pandemic has upended a lot of businesses.
 Very few companies are still operating as they were on January 1st.
 That drastic of a shift naturally created a lot of challenges, but it has also created some amazing opportunities.
 Over the next few weeks, we’ll be sharing with you what we see as the opportunities that organizations can take advantage of now in order to be prepared to take off when we eventually come out of all of this.

 This week we’re taking a look at culture.

 Culture is what keeps a company together in times of stress.
-It’s what binds the team together.
+What binds the team together.
 It’s made of many different component parts: core values, core purpose, core focus, etc. It’s an organization’s DNA, how they do work.
-If that hasn’t been clearly defined and everyone is not working from the same point of view and shared values, the distance created by the stay-at-home order has exacerbated what might have been only minor issues when you were working all together.
+If that hasn’t been clearly defined then everyone is not working from the same point of view and shared values.
+And the distance created by the stay-at-home order has exacerbated what might have been only minor issues when you were working altogether.

 Take the time now to understand where your culture has broken down while you’ve had to work remotely.
 What parts of your culture are you still proud to claim?
 Which parts may have revealed an ugly side that you didn’t expect?
 Have your core values helped or hurt?
 Reflect on how your employees and managers have responded to this crisis.
 Is there anything you would change about their attitudes or their approaches?
 Now is the time to start defining the culture you want to build going forward.

 I’m not saying it will be easy, but this crazy time has handed businesses a golden opportunity to be more intentional about the type of company that they want to be.
 Seize the opportunity and get started by downloading our easy-to-follow Core Values Exercise here.